tejojith/Bus-Ticketing-System-/README.md

-# Bus-Ticketing-System-
+# Bus-Ticketing-System
-Bus Ticketing system made in Python
+This program uses python, MySQL and TKinter to create a system for Bus Ticketing